 She was a kid who at four years old wouldn’t get out of the car for her first gymnastics lesson when we arrived at the gym.
 That kid who hung out with the teacher on playground duty most recesses.
 She lived her best life between the pages of a book.
 She was a kid who struggled to find her dependable people and an enjoyable path towards her bright future.

 Right up until she didn’t anymore.

 Watching her inch closer to the fullest expression of her true self over the years is both excruciating and exhilarating.
 Agonizing in the sometimes slow, back-tracking pace but exciting in each new unfurling of the beautiful spirit she is.
-To watch her grow from a little girl who just couldn’t into a young woman who definitely can, was a miraculous event to bear witness.
+To watch her grow from a little girl who just couldn’t into a young woman who definitely can was a miraculous event to bear witness to.

 As the program commenced, each senior leader began with, “For the last time…”